KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Feedback.md

 ## How to trigger feedback without a handler

 You don't need to use a feedback handler to trigger audio and haptic feedback, although that is the most flexible approach for doing so.

-To just trigger audio or haptic feedback, KeyboardKit has more straightforward ways:
+To just trigger audio or haptic feedback, the ``AudioFeedback`` and ``HapticFeedback`` enums have a `trigger` function that will trigger the feedback using a shared player.

-### System audio

-KeyboardKit has a ``SystemAudio`` enum that describes various system audio sounds, such as ``SystemAudio``.
-You can play any system audio sound with ``SystemAudio/play()``.
-You can also inject a new global ``SystemAudio/player`` to customize how system audio is played.

-### Haptic feedback

-KeyboardKit has a ``HapticFeedback`` enum that describes various haptic feedback types.
-You can trigger any haptic feedback with ``HapticFeedback/trigger()``.
-You can also inject a new global ``HapticFeedback/player`` to customize how haptic feedback is triggered.

-### Full access needed
+You can replace ``AudioFeedback/player`` and ``HapticFeedback/player`` with custom instances to change the global behavior of these feedback types.

-Note that your keyboard extension needs full access to be enabled to be able to play system audio and trigger haptic feedback.
+Note that your keyboard extension needs full access to be able to trigger haptic feedback.
 Full access must be enabled by the user, under `System Settings > General > Keyboards > Your Keyboard`.